 Make chamomile tea part of your evening routine

-Because chamomile tea is sedating it makes good sense to drink it in the evening.
+Chamomile tea is sedating, so it makes good sense to drink it in the evening.
 Please do not drink it at other times of the day until you know how the tea will affect you.
 I’d encourage you to speak to your doctor if you are taking prescription sedative medications – even though chamomile is safe and mild, it makes further good sense to keep your doctor in the loop.

 I love chamomile tea.
-It’s helped me get through many a rocky period in my life, extensive international travel, and a peripatetic lifestyle.
+It’s helped me get through many a rocky period.
 I’d love to hear how it works for you.

 Take good care of yourself